dag-andersen/argocd-diff-preview/README.md

 > [!IMPORTANT]
 > ## Questions, issues, or suggestions
-> If you experience issues or have any questions or suggestions, please open an issue in this repository.
-We will do our best to address it as soon as possible!
+> If you experience issues or have any questions or suggestions, please open an issue in this repository! :)